Effective Date: November 29, 2011

 Administrative edits made to add responsibilities for the Office of the Chief Financial (OCFO) that are already being done, clarify responsibilities for the Office of Procurements, add responsibilities for the NASA Federal Register Liaison Officer that are already being done, and make directive compliant with NPR 1400.1G, NASA Directives and Charters Procedural Requirements.

 a.
-It is NASA's policy to publish its notices and regulations in the Federal Register (FR) to give the general public information on the Agency's activities and, where applicable, an opportunity to comment.
+It is NASA's policy to publish its notices in the Federal Register (FR) to give the general public information on the Agency's activities, and where applicable, to give the general public an opportunity to comment.
 Notices and regulations are prepared in accordance with the FR Document Drafting Handbook (FRDDH) and certified as prescribed by the Administrative Committee of the Federal Register.

 (1) NASA notices include, but are not limited to, notices of meetings for the NASA Advisory Council (NAC) or NAC subcommittees, prospective patent licenses, Government-owned inventions available for licensing, final environmental impact statements, and information collections.
 NASA notices are issued by the office of primary responsibility to achieve compliance with external requirements.